MuhammadA-C/wgu-c482/README.md

 ---

+## Lessons Learnt

+One of the takeaways that I got after completing this project was that the current version of the application does not have dynamic UI that properly scales based on the users screen size.
+Currently, the application's UI is set at a fixed size.

+Technically, creating dynamic UI was not one of the project requirements, but if I were to go back then I would have looked into how to add this using
+JavaFX.

+---

 ## Future Improvements

 If I were not restricted due to this being a school project and the project requirements, then I would have:
 * Removed unused UML Classes
 * Redesign the GUI
 * Persistently store application data by adding a database
+* Dynamic UI- UI scalates based on device screen size
+* Localization of Text

 ---